 Dr. Gene Beresin is executive director of The Clay Center for Young Healthy Minds, a full professor of psychiatry at Harvard Medical School (HMS), and senior educator in child and adolescent psychiatry at Massachusetts General Hospital (MGH).
-He received an M.A. in philosophy from Princeton University, and his M.D. from the University of Pennsylvania.
+He received a B.A. in music from Princeton University, and an M.A. in philosophy along with his M.D. from the University of Pennsylvania.

-Dr. Beresin directs the Elizabeth Thatcher Acampora Endowment, an outreach program to meet the needs of underserved youth and families in three community settings, as well as HMS’s year-long required course Patient Doctor III, which focuses on reflective practice, ethics, professionalism and interpersonal skills as the students develop their identities as physicians.
-He is associate editor and media editor for Academic Psychiatry, and associate editor for the Journal of Graduate Medical Education.
+Dr. Beresin previously served as residency training director in child and adolescent psychiatry at MGH for 29 years (24 of which was for the MGH/McLean Child and Adolescent Psychiatry Residency Training Program).
+In addition to his current role at The Clay Center, Dr. Beresin also directs the Elizabeth Thatcher Acampora Endowment, an outreach program to meet the needs of underserved youth and families in three community settings, as well as HMS’s year-long required course Patient Doctor III, which focuses on reflective practice, ethics, professionalism and interpersonal skills as the students develop their identities as physicians.